ToolShed

 • We cover basic gardening information and techniques.

 Over 10 years of implementing garden-based education in the Hudson Valley have taught us that it is difficult to develop a successful, long-term garden program without outside support.
-There are many reasons why school gardens programs falter and fall into disrepair:
+There are many reasons why school garden programs falter and fall into disrepair:

-To learn more contact Nicole Porto:
+To learn more, contact Nicole Porto nicole@landtolearn.org (845) 765-8899